GhostTalker/RebootMadDevice/README.md

 # RebootMadDevice V4 - Flygon API version ( under developing)
-Reboot ATV devices via ADB or PowerSwitch when device is not responding to MAD or RDM.
+Reboot ATV devices via ADB or PowerSwitch when device is not responding to Flygon.

 Only works with Python 3.6 and above.

-Run the installation and this scripts not with sudo.
-Use root user!

-Running the daemon is only possible with root user!

-After restarting Flygon it will take up to 5 minutes before data is usable.
+After restarting Flygon it will take up to 2 minutes before data is usable.

 #### Install:
 ```
 Raspberry or Server:
 - pip3 install -r requirements.txt
 - pip3 install -r requirements_rpi.txt (only for raspberry - add support for GPIO and LED)
-- copy config.ini.example to config.ini and adjust the values
+- copy config/config.ini.example to config/config.ini and adjust the values
 - adjust RMDdaemon.sh with install path
 ```